BitBox review 2023

 Can I use BitBox anonymously?

 Yes, just like any other hardware wallet, BitBox is anonymous.
 All that will show up on the blockchain is your wallet address, which cannot be traced to your identity.
 BitBox also integrates Tor and Tails OS to ensure that your operations remain totally private and anonymous.

 Are there any extra fees for using my BitBox wallet?

 BitBox is a hardware wallet and this means you do not incur any additional fees to use it apart from its initial buying price.
 However, you will have to incur some fees when sending funds and the rates will be dependent on the type of cryptocurrency and the rate of incoming transactions on the blockchain.
 These fees are usually very low and are used to pay the miners who verify transactions on the blockchain.

 Are there limits to the amount of cryptocurrency I can deposit and withdraw?

-BitBox does not have any deposit or withdraw limit.
+BitBox wallet does not have any deposit or withdrawal limit.
 This is because essentially, your cryptocurrency and transaction history is not stored in your wallet but will remain recorded on the blockchain.
 Your wallet simply acts as a secure store for your private keys.
 So, as long as your BitBox can verify a transaction and you have your private keys for the transaction, then there is no limit on what you can deposit or withdraw.

-How much does a BitBox cost?
+How much does a BitBox wallet cost?

-Prices for BitBox are all in Euros, and Each BitBox costs €59.
+The prices for BitBox are all in Euros, and Each BitBox costs €59.
 However, postage will cost an extra €19 unless you live in Switzerland, bringing the price up to €78.
 Remember, the Wallet and the Micro SD card come as a package and are therefore priced together.

 What are the differences between the BitBox wallets available?